JavaScript

 project using npm (start with

-and accept the defaults).
+npm init and accept the defaults).

 - The

-packages used by the Connect 4 project
+process and readline packages used by the Connect 4 project

-are built-in, so you won’t need to set up a project with npm
+are built-in, so you won’t need to set up a project with npm.

 Key features / differences